Graphical functions and single-valued multiple polylogarithms: Graphical functions

 which can be calculated with Gegenbauer techniques (see example \ref{onevertex}). \end{ex}

 Next, we give a criterion when the integral (\ref{fdefnoncomp}) is well-defined.
 We need the following definition: \begin{defn} For a subgraph $g$ of a graph $G$ a vertex $v$ is called internal if $v\neq0,1,z$ and all edges adjacent to $v$ in $G$ are in $g$.
 All other vertices are called external.
-An edge in $g$ is internal if both vertices are internal otherwise it is external. \end{defn} \begin{lem} The integral in definition \ref{fdefnoncomp} is convergent if and only if it is 'infrared' and 'ultraviolet' finite.
+An edge in $g$ is internal if both vertices are internal otherwise it is external. \end{defn} Note that the notion `internal' crucially depends on the subgraph $g$.
+A vertex that is internal in $g$ may fail to be internal in a smaller subgraph.
+Only if $g=G$ all vertices $\neq0,1,z$ are internal. \begin{lem} The integral in definition \ref{fdefnoncomp} is convergent if and only if it is `infrared' and `ultraviolet' finite.
 The integral $f_G^{(\lambda)}$ is infrared finite if and only if for every subgraph $g$ of $G$ with $V^{\mathrm{int}}_g$ internal vertices and $N_g>0$ edges,

 The integral $f_G^{(\lambda)}$ is ultraviolet finite if and only if for every subgraph $g$ of $G$ with $N_g>0$ and with at most one of its $V_g$ vertices in $\{0,1,z\}$ one has

 \end{lem} \begin{proof} In \cite{Wein} it is shown that a Feynman integral is finite if the integral is finite by power-counting for every subgraph $g$ of $G$.
 If $N_g=0$ convergence is trivial.
 Otherwise there are two sources for divergences: infrared, when the integral does not converge for large values of the integration variables; ultraviolet, when the coincidence of integration variables generates a singularity that cannot be integrated over.